 The LASIK procedure involves increasing the eye’s intraocular pressure to at least 65 mmHg with a suction device.
 Then a mechanical microkeratome (a blade device) or a laser keratome (a laser device) is used to create a corneal flap at least 6 mm in diameter and 150 microns thick.

-This flap is then folded back revealing the stroma, the middle section of the cornea, which are reshaped by the pulses from a computer-controlled excimer laser beam.
+This flap is then folded back revealing the stroma, the middle section of the cornea, which is reshaped by the pulses from a computer-controlled excimer laser beam.
 The size of the optical zone and the depth of the laser ablation represent key determinants of the correction achieved.
-The amount of the tissue the laser will remove is calculated ahead of time.
+The amount of tissue the laser will remove is calculated ahead of time.

-Once the reshaping is finished, the surgeon replaces and secures the flap without the need of the stitches.
+Once the reshaping is finished, the surgeon replaces and secures the flap without the need for stitches.
 The cornea will hold the flap in place without any special intervention.
 Patients can have mild postoperative discomfort for up to 6 hours following LASIK treatment, during which time they should rest with their eyes closed.

 LASIK represents an outpatient procedure that takes only 10 to 15 minutes per eye, thus it can be done on one or both eyes during the same session.
-Eye drops that numb the surface of the eye are used as the anesthetic, and the procedure is done in the awake state.
+Eye drops that numb the surface of the eye is used as the anesthetic, and the procedure is done in the awake state.

 General medical history, ophthalmic examination and several special investigations are required to adequately assess pre-operative patient’s suitability for LASIK.
-Patients at a risk of developing intraoperative or postoperative complications need to be identified prior to the operation.
+Patients at risk of developing intraoperative or postoperative complications need to be identified prior to the operation.

 Refractive errors treatable with LASIK

 In order to achieve clear vision, the eye’s cornea and lens must properly refract light rays, so images can be focused clearly on the retina.
-Otherwise the images will be blurry, which can be caused by a difference between the curvature of the cornea and the length of the eye.
+Otherwise, the images will be blurry, which can be caused by a difference between the curvature of the cornea and the length of the eye.
 This is also known as refractive error.

 In myopia (also known as nearsightedness), the secondary focal point is anterior to the retina, so affected individuals have more difficulty observing distant objects as clearly as near objects.
-The prevalence of physiologic myopia is roughly 25% in general population.
+The prevalence of physiologic myopia is roughly 25% in the general population.
 LASIK corrects myopia by removing tissue in the center of the cornea and flattening it, thus decreasing the refractive power of the eye.